Iglooghost's Noisey Mix Is... Whew

 On one hand, you kinda want to believe him.
 Over the last few years, the producer has set about making this version of electronic music with the saturation turned all the way up, and the pitch slider ripped all the way off the turntables.
 His productions are incredibly detailed too, filling the margins of memorable synth melodies with these otherworldly latticeworks of abstract electronics.
 He’s evoking other worlds, so if he says it’s the result of interstellar travellers paying him a visit at his childhood home, sure, why not.
 There’s little earthly explanation for the strange power contained within.

 This week, Iglooghost released two EPs called Clear Tamei and Steel Mogu which expand the pantheon of his strange universe.
-Per a colourful description he offered via email, it’s “ABOUT A GANG OF HOODED BUG GOONS FROM THE FUTURE TRYING TO KILL A BABY GOD” (emphasis his).
+Per a colorful description he offered via email, it’s “ABOUT A GANG OF HOODED BUG GOONS FROM THE FUTURE TRYING TO KILL A BABY GOD” (emphasis his).
 And the tracks offer fantasias to match, blurring together the neon haze of supersonic trap production, drum programming that hurtles along at paces that leave even junglists with motion sickness, and towering synth work evocative of the unrepentant gleam of mainstream EDM, but you know, off-balance, a little surreal.
 It’s not from this planet, remember?

-In addition to that bevy of new tracks, Malliagh also put together a mix for us featuring some of his favourite tracks borne of this world, including his own warped edits of rap hits, old Italian minimalists, and unreleased bangers from fellow travellers of the futurist underground.
+In addition to that bevy of new tracks, Malliagh also put together a mix for us featuring some of his favorite tracks borne of this world, including his own warped edits of rap hits, old Italian minimalists, and unreleased bangers from fellow travelers of the futurist underground.
 It’s as widescreen and awe-inspiring as you might expect from someone with their eyes to the sky, so listen below alongside an interview with Malliagh about the new EPs and his appreciation for “RESTRAINED, TINY, SAD MICROBE MUSIC.”

 Also, we were asked to keep preserve his all-caps emails, which would ordinarily be kinda annoying, but if you know his music, it makes...so much sense.